scities/marble/docs/reference/interaction.md

-Having found a way to quantify the [presence](representation.md) of categories in the various areal units, and identified [neighbourhoods](neighbourhoods.md), we would like to quantify the extent to which individuals form various categories are exposed to one another, the extent to which they interact with one another.
+Having found a way to quantify the [presence](representation.md) of categories in the various areal units, and identified [neighbourhoods](neighbourhoods.md), we would like to quantify the extent to which individuals from various categories are exposed to one another.
+In other words, the extent to which they *potentially* interact with one another.

 ## Measure